ESP LTD: A Complete Guide to the Ranges (Updated for July 2025)

 More Than Metal - But Still Metal

 Of course, since the world’s biggest metal bands all seem to pay ESP, that is where their brand focus mostly resides.
 That said, they do produce a signature guitar for Ronnie Wood!
-Their TE models have proven perennially popular (where the comparative Strats models maybe haven’t) and of course, the Eclipse is there for anybody wanting an excellent LP-type guitar.
+Their TE models have proven perennially popular (where the comparative Strat models maybe haven’t) and of course, the Eclipse is there for anybody wanting an excellent LP-type guitar.
 So yes, more than a hard rock brand indeed, but very much still the leader of the hard rock brands!

 ESP have become one of the most significant guitar brands in the world, so if you haven’t yet had the pleasure of seeing how they fit into your world, I invite you to mosh your way to your nearest guitarguitar, line up a selection and unleash hell!